 We have therefore concluded that there is a significant risk of material misstatement in the IAS 19 estimate due to the assumptions used in their calculation.
 With regard to these assumptions we have therefore identified valuation of the Council's pension fund net liability as a significant risk.
 We performed the following work:

-- updated our understanding of the processes and controls put in place by management to ensure that the London Councils pension fund net liability is not materially misstated and evaluate the design of the associated controls; - assessed the competence, capabilities and objectivity of the actuary who carried out the London Councils pension fund valuation: - tested the consistency of the pension fund asset and liability and disclosures in the notes to the core financial statements with the actuarial report from the actuary; - undertook procedures to confirm the reasonableness of the actuarial assumptions made by reviewing the report of the consulting actuary (as auditor's expert) and performing any additional procedures suggested within the report.
+- updated our understanding of the processes and controls put in place by management to ensure that the London Councils pension fund net liability is not materially misstated and evaluate the design of the associated controls; - assessed the competence, capabilities and objectivity of the actuary who carried out the London Councils pension fund valuation; - assessed the accuracy and completeness of the information provided by the London Councils to the actuary to estimate the liability; - tested the consistency of the pension fund asset and liability and disclosures in the notes to the core financial statements with the actuarial report from the actuary; - undertook procedures to confirm the reasonableness of the actuarial assumptions made by reviewing the report of the consulting actuary (as auditor's expert) and performing any additional procedures suggested within the report. - obtained assurances from the auditor of LPFA as to the controls surrounding the validity and accuracy of membership data; contributions data and benefits data sent to the actuary by the pension fund and the fund assets valuation in the pension fund financial statements.